Pre-notify containers at sea terminals, inland terminals and depots. This service is available via internet and API system interface.

 Back-up service for road hauliers

-In case of an unexpected disruption in the regular service, road hauliers can use the back-up service to submit their prenotifications to Hutchison Ports ECT Delta, Hutchison Ports ECT Euromax or Rotterdam World Gateway.
+In case of an unexpected disruption in the regular service, road hauliers can use the back-up service to submit their prenotifications to Hutchison Ports ECT Delta, Hutchison Ports ECT Euromax, Rotterdam World Gateway ans APM Terminals Maasvlakte ll.
 The back-up service is available via this link.
-You can request a password for access to the service at any time.
+Here you can request a password for access to the service at any time.
 We recommend you do this immediately.
 That way you will be able to use the back-up service straight away when you need to.
-Go here to learn more.
+Read more about how it works.

 Participating terminals and depots